gusl/Sorcetta/README.md

 The PRE statement restricts the range of values, and propagates downwards.
 To reset to default state, one can use `PRE: true`.
 The above block tells to test whether "sqrt(a)" in R corresponds to "sqrt(a)" in Julia, but only for non-negative values of `a`.

-# Project B: web application to collect human translations
+# Project B: web application to collect parallel corpus from humans

 Ruby on Rails?